 On January 23, 1942 occupied by the Japanese when they captured Rabaul.
 The fate of the Chinese owner Akun is unknown.

-In early 1943, occupied by the Imperial Japanese Army (IJA) 6th Kempeitai (Kempei-Tai) (6th Military Police) also referred to as the 6th Field Kempeitai (Kempei-Tai).
+In early 1943, occupied by the Imperial Japanese Army (IJA) 6th Kempeitai (6th Kempei-Tai) also referred to as the 6th Field Kempeitai (6th Field Kempei-Tai).
 The ground floor was converted into six cells to detain prisoners.